 Technically, image quality is fantastic.

 Color rendition is superb; the D3300 uses all the same picture controls, with matching results, to all the other current Nikon cameras.
-Honestly, the D800 and D800E have a slight green-yellow cast to their images, so I prefer the colors I get from the D3300! (just don't tell the D800 users that!)

 Auto White Balance continues to get better with every generation of Nikon camera.
 With the D3300, AWB usually gets exactly the results I want under any light.

 Auto ISO works great.
-When you use this feature (I always do), the D3300 will shoot at your selected ISO, and when the light starts to get dark, will automatically increase the ISO to maintain the slowest shutter speed you've previously programmed.
+When you use this feature (I always do), the D3300 will shoot at your selected ISO, and when the light starts to get dark, will automatically increase its ISO to maintain the slowest shutter speed you've previously programmed.

-New for this class of cheap DSLR is that it can select the slowest shutter speed based on zoom setting or lens focal length.
+The D3300 can select the slowest shutter speed based on zoom setting or lens focal length.
 One cannot select an offset from the auto-selected slowest shutter speed as one can in the D4 and D800, but just like all other Nikons with this feature, you always can set the slowest Auto ISO speed manually wherever you like.

 The auto-selected slowest shutter speed isn't smart enough to set itself differently based on whether or not you have VR on or off.